 There's no denying it - mobile internet is high tech stuff.
 It is easy to quickly get overwhelmed and left feeling like you need a full-time geek living in the bay of your motorhome to keep it all running.

 If you're not comfortable with technology then keep it simple and stick to stuff you understand and can manage on your own.
-You can always add on more options later as you increase your comfort level and understand your actual mobile internet needs.
+You can always add on more options later as you increase your comfort level and better understand your mobile internet needs.

 For those more technically inclined, the sky is the limit.
 From assembling your own setups hacked together from parts with no one to call for support, to off the shelf equipment with consumer-friendly firmware that comes with a phone number to call when it doesn't work.